 We process those personal data that are necessary to carry out our activities and operations in a durable, user-friendly, secure and reliable manner.
 Such personal data may fall in particular into the categories of inventory and contact data, browser and device data, content data, meta or marginal data and usage data, location data, sales data, and contract and payment data.

-We process personal data for the period necessary for the relevant purpose or purposes or as required by law.
+We process personal data for the period that is required for the relevant purpose or purposes or by law.
 Personal data whose processing is no longer necessary will be anonymized or deleted.

 We may have personal data processed by third parties.
 We may process personal data jointly with third parties or transmit it to third parties.
 Such third parties are in particular specialized providers whose services we use.
 We also ensure data protection with such third parties.

-In this context, we process in particular information that a data subject provides when contacting us - for example, by mail, e-mail, instant messaging, contact form, social media or telephone - or when registering for a user account voluntarily and himself to us.
+In this context, we process in particular information that a data subject provides to us voluntarily when contacting us - for example, by mail, email, instant messaging, contact form, social media or telephone - or when registering for a user account.
 We may store such information, for example, in an address book, in a customer relationship management system (CRM system) or with comparable tools.
-If we receive data transmitted to us about other persons, the transmitting persons are obligated to ensure data protection with respect to such persons as well as to ensure the accuracy of such personal data.
+If we receive data transmitted to us about other persons, the transmitting persons are obligated to ensure data protection with respect to these persons as well as to ensure the accuracy of this personal data.

 4. Applications